MaterializeInc/materialize/doc/user/content/ingest-data/webhooks/stripe.md

 1. Use SQL queries to inspect and analyze the incoming data:

     ```mzsql
-    SELECT * FROM rudderstack_source LIMIT 10;
+    SELECT * FROM stripe_source LIMIT 10;
     ```

-    If you don't see any data, head over to the [RudderStack console](https://app.rudderstack.com/) and try to sync your source to trigger a new data ingestion.
+    You may need to wait for webhook-generating events in Stripe to occur.

 ## Step 6.
 Transform incoming data